 There is a rumor that every business should be doing SEO.
 Here at Growth Generators, we are an SEO agency.

-It can also have a massive benefit in helping people find your company, locate services they may need, and answer questions that could drive more traffic to your website.
+It can also have a massive benefit in helping people find your company.
+People can locate services they may need, and also answer questions that could drive more traffic to your website.

 But not all companies should spend a lot of time doing SEO—the reasons why will surprise you.

 Why every business should spend some time doing SEO

 All businesses can benefit from SEO.
 The simple truth is that when companies do some SEO, it’s going to help the business.

 Having your ideal customers find you is a great thing.
 People are searching Google all day, every day, and each search has meaning behind it.
 Every search has a meaning.

 Some of them are to purchase a product, others are to learn, and some are to be entertained or do research.
 Either way, understanding why people search on Google is paramount to success in business.
 There is a very simple concept we follow: more traffic means more sales.

 Suppose you give more people the opportunity their people who can potentially buy from your company.
 To give you an idea of how the company recently lost out on sales, let me share a quick story.

 Recently I (Harrison) have purchased a house in a little town called Belmont, North Carolina.
 It’s a small town with an old town soul.
 I love it here.